WCBS-FM: 101.1 Jack FM: Playing What We Want

-At 5:00 p.m., a pre-recorded station identification was played followed by a short introduction of the new adult hits format by new station voiceover Howard Cogan, and the announcement of the new station name: "Welcome to the NEW "101.1 Jack FM", Playing What We Want."
+At 5:00 pm, a pre-recorded station identification was played followed by a short introduction of the new adult hits format by new station voiceover Howard Cogan, and the announcement of the new station name: "Welcome to the NEW "101.1 Jack FM", Playing What We Want."
 The first song aired was Beastie Boys' "Fight for Your Right".
 The format featured nearly 2,000 unique songs in the playlist.
 With this move, WCBS-FM had left the oldies format after 33 years.
 In an attempt to cater to fans of the old format, the station created an internet-only oldies station on its website, and soon after, simulcasted the format on 101.1-HD2.
 Initially, the internet-only station was DJ-less like Jack FM on the analog 101.1 and HD1 station; in between songs, the station played jingles plus pre-recorded voice overs done by their production director.
 In a letter on the WCBS-FM website posted on June 5, 2005, station VP Chad Brown announced the webstream would try to bring back most of the original shows and DJs, and that eventually the station would also be able to be heard on HD Radio.
 The change left WBZO as the only FM station playing any type of oldies format in the market.
 Its signal in the Metropolitan area was weak, however, because it operated out of Long Island, and aired an outright oldies format, unlike WCBS-FM's old "Greatest Hits" format.
-On the AM dial, there were a few oldies stations receivable at night, like Buffalo's WKBW at the time.

 Many criticized the change of formats, among them Mayor Michael Bloomberg, who, according to the New York Post, responded to the change by declaring he would "never listen to that fucking CBS radio ever again" (the quote was censored in the Post).
 "Jack" picked up on the mayor's comments, making jokes about his quip, "Hey, Mayor Bloomberg.
 I heard you took a shot at us in the Post.
 What's with all the swearin' like a sailor?
 Fleet Week is over.
 It's just music."
 In an interview with the New York Daily News, Cousin Brucie likened the format switch to "replacing Yankee Stadium with a fruit stand".
 Cousin Brucie moved over to Sirius Satellite Radio's '60s on 6 channel to continue playing oldies.
-Recognizing the controversy of the sudden change, on June 14, 2005, the station announced that it would be unique among those with the Jack format in that it would occasionally include '50s and early '60s songs in its rotation as well as songs by performers like Frank Sinatra that are normally not part of the Jack format, though a later Web update retracted this, and songs from before the late '60s were no longer played.
+Recognizing the controversy of the sudden change, on June 14, 2005, the station announced that it would be unique among those with the Jack format in that it would occasionally include 1950s and early 1960s songs in its rotation as well as songs by performers like Frank Sinatra that are normally not part of the Jack format, though a later Web update retracted this, and songs from before the late 1960s were no longer played.